Bassiny/alx-system_engineering-devops/0x01-shell_permissions/README.md

  This script adds execute permission to the owner and the group owner, and read permission to other users, to the file "hello".

+## Script : 7-everybody

+This script adds execute permission to the owner, the group owner, and the other users to the file "hello".